fujaba/fulibMockups/src/test/scenarios/GroupApp/Scenario.md

 ![add_item](gui11.html.png)

-There is a ui with id meat_item and with parent items and with description "cell meat | cell 14.00 | cell Alice".
+There is a UI with id meat_item and with parent items and with description "cell meat | cell 14.00 | cell Alice".
 Demo has description  "button < gui11.html | 12 | button > gui13.html || ---".

 ![items](gui12.html.png)

-There is a ui with id overview.
+There is a UI with id overview.
 Overview has content demo, title, button bar.
 Demo has description  "button < gui12.html | 13 | button - gui13.html || ---".

-There is a ui with id results and with parent overview and with description "cell Total: | cell 26.00 || cell Share: | cell 13.00".
+There is a UI with id results and with parent overview and with description "cell Total: | cell 26.00 || cell Share: | cell 13.00".

-There is a ui with id saldi and with parent overview and with description "cell Alice: | cell +1.00 || cell Bob: | cell -1.00".
+There is a UI with id saldi and with parent overview and with description "cell Alice: | cell +1.00 || cell Bob: | cell -1.00".

 ![overview](gui13.html.png)